 Those who are thinking ahead do not reveal everything that they know.
 As an example, if you are negotiating a deal, you don't tell people what your limits are.
-Or, if you think someone is lying, you don't let the person know everything you know to see if what is say matches up with what you know.
+Or, if you think someone is lying, you don't let the person know everything you know to see if what he says matches up with what you know.
 Thus, this is another reason to limit our words to only those carefully considered (Proverbs 10:19).
 In contrast, the very thoughts, or emotions, of fools loudly proclaim them to be foolish (Ecclesiastes 10:3).
 They have no restraint on their tongues (Proverbs 10:8,10).

 - Apply Proverbs 12:17 to researching information on the Internet.

 - Using this section, what should I look for to know the type of person I'm dealing with?